alankrantas/microbit-micropython-cookbook/README.md

 This version controls an external LED connected between pin 0 and GND and uses ```time.sleep()``` module instead of ```microbit.sleep()```.

+Most LEDs are anode so connect the longer leg to [micro:bit's pin 0](https://makecode.microbit.org/device/pins) and the shorter leg to GND pin, either using crocodile clip wires or a edge connector, two jumper wires and a breadboard.

 ```python
 from microbit import pin0
 import time